 I want a cookie.
 What's outside.
 Hmmm, the hopper arm had collected a piece of debris from outside.
 Fairly routine . . .
 Don't want space junk in the road.
 Just a rock?
 Wait a minute.
-That looks a little like a headstone like the ones that marked buried bodies on Earth.
+That looks a little like a headstone from a grave or something.
 Wow.
-Theirs the inscription . . . sure enough.
+There's the inscription . . . sure enough.

 Hmm.
 Imagine that.
 Way out here.

 The lights came on and the video that filled a wall stopped when he touched the remote.
 A loud exhale was heard and someone else cleared their throat.
 A man stood to address a conference room: three seated women, two seated men, and a table so large the members could barely see each others faces.

 "It seems to be getting easier for him," said the standing man.
 "This is his third kill.
 I'm beginning to think he's enjoying himself.
 It's hard to tell if he's remorseful or just trying to survive or what."